trangiabach/chat-pdf/README.md

 - LLM Observability via Langfuse

-## Approach
+## Approach 🔎
 ChatPDF has 2 main functionality:

-1. PDFs processing and embedding (Process/embed endpoint is available in `/api/pdfs/embed`)
+1. PDFs processing and embedding (process/embed endpoint is available in `app/api/pdfs/embed`)
    - Uploaded PDFs are sent to the server-side, where PDFJS is used to extract text.
    - The texts are then splitted into smaller documents (<=4000 tokens in size).
    - These documents are then embedded, with the corresponding PDF's metadata and upserted into Supabase's PG vector store.
    - The PDF is stored in a Supabase's bucket to be used later for display on the frontend

-2. RAG (RAG endpoint is available in `/api/chat`)
+2. RAG (RAG endpoint is available in `app/api/chat`)
    - Users sends query, along with thir desired model, PDF file to chat to and chat hisory
    - Query is embedded.
 The top 3 most similar text chunks from the PDF file is retrieved, which is combined into a context
-   - The context is included in the prompt along with the chat history and send to the LLM
+   - The context is included in the prompt along with the chat history and send to the
    - LLM streams its response token-by-token back to the frontend